 Stress

 Stress in Iron Ossetian falls within a two syllable window at the left edge of the prosodic word.
-Previous work has determined that stress in Iron is largely based on the quality of the vowel in the nucleus of the first two syllables of the prosodic word (Abaev 1964; Hayes 1995; Kim 2003; Kager 2012; Erschler 2018).
-According to these generalizations, when the first syllable contains a weak vowel /ɨ ə/, stress falls on the second syllable.
+Previous work has determined that stress placement in Iron is largely dependent on the vowel in the nucleus of the first two syllables (Abaev 1964; Hayes 1995; Kim 2003; Kager 2012; Erschler 2018).
+When the first syllable contains a weak vowel /ɨ ə/, stress falls on the second syllable.
 If the first syllable contains a strong vowel /i e a u o/, stress falls on the first syllable.
 By all accounts, codas play no role in stress assignment.
 Examples of this pattern are shown below.

 Strong Vowel |